 - Easy English explanation with images

 Media contact: Katherine Ellis, YACVic CEO is available for interviews.
-You can arrange an interview via Thomas Feng, YACVic Media and Communications Manager on 0431 285 275 or firstname.lastname@example.org
+You can arrange an interview via Katia Pellicciotta (she/her), YACVic Media and Communications Coordinator on 9267 3744 or KPellicciotta@YACVic.org.au

 About YACVic: Youth Affairs Council Victoria (YACVic) is the peak body and leading advocate for young people aged 12–25 and the youth sector in Victoria.
 Established in 1960, YACVic advocates for the rights of young people in Victoria to ensure they are active, visible and valued in their communities.